rggibson/open-pure-cfr/README.md

 `pure_cfr`
 ----------

 This is the main program that generates strategies for games specified under the [project_acpc_server framework](http://www.computerpokercompetition.org/downloads/code/competition_server/project_acpc_server_v1.0.33.tar.bz2).
 Run `./pure_cfr` with no additional arguments to display the usage information.
+We will now describe in detail each of the required and optional arguments before providing some examples of how to run `pure_cfr` on a variety of games.

+###Command-line Arguments

 `pure_cfr` requires two arguments.
 The first argument must be a file that defines the game to be played.
 The games provided by the [project_acpc_server code](http://www.computerpokercompetition.org/downloads/code/competition_server/project_acpc_server_v1.0.33.tar.bz2) can be found in the `games/` subdirectory, along with a definition for [Kuhn Poker](http://en.wikipedia.org/wiki/Kuhn_poker).
 The second argument is a prefix that specifies where and what name the output files will be and have respectively.